rhinempi/longread_umi-AF-LSU/README.md

 **Citation**

-Diana, Katrin, etc. (2025).
+Diana, Katrin, etc. (2025 in submission).
 Structure and phylogenetic resolution of all ribosomal regions of Neocallimastigales.

 ## Installation